airpick/studyNotes/Code/Web/cssNotes.md

 ##### 13.1.3.5 Space Evenly `space-evenly`
 Distributes space evenly between the flex items with a full space at either end of the flex container.

+## 14 New Chapter
+I'm adding something new!!!